PyndyalaCoder/lunastro/README.md

-# pynocturnal
+# lunation
-Pynocturnal is a python library for lunar information
+lunation is a python library for lunar information

 <br>
 <h1>Usage:</h1>: